ovasconceloss/ovasconceloss/README.md

-# 😁 Victor Vasconcelos
+# Hello, I'm Victor Vasconcelos 👋

-**`(Student)`**
+**`(Full Stack Developer)`**

-I'm an tech student.
+I'm an full stack developer.
 I build all my projects from the ground up—from planning and design to execution—whether to solve real-world problems or simply for the love of coding.

 ---